pages-themes/minimal/pages/events/DMCM2020_subpages/DMCM2020posters.md

 **The role of the System Biology program in Health and Disease: from biological networks to modern medicine** *Saveena Solanki*
+**Computational Modeling of the Metabolic Reprogramming in Rheumatoid Arthritis Synovial Fibroblasts and Cancer Associated Fibroblasts**
-**Inference of a modular, large-scale Boolean network for modelling the Rheumatoid Arthritis fibroblast-like synoviocytes** *Vidisha Singh, Sylvain Soliman and Anna Niarakis*
+*Sahar Aghakhani, Sylvain Soliman and Anna Niarakis*
 **Glial Scar Formation in CNS injury: A sub-map** *Salma Ramadan, Mohammed Ibrahim, Mohammed Alaa and Bassem Awad*
 **Combining bottom-up and top-down systems biology methods to obtain an integrative, global RA-specific network**